bergstartup/DNS-monitor/README.md

 Implemented with "scapy", sniffs for DNS packets.
 If got, it enques the URL in event queue with format [1,URL].
 The format will be explained in later part.
 DNS sniffer is executed as sepereate thread.
 <br><br>
 <b>Event queue</b><br>
-Event queue is the list datastructure where outputs from the modules are enqued here.
+Event queue is the list datastructure where outputs from the modules are enqued.
 All request are served in FIFO order.
-The elements in Event queue has following format <i><Event_id,Message></i>.
+The elements in it has following format <i><Event_id,Message></i>.
 Event_id helps controller to call respective function.
 <br><br>
 <b>The controller</b><br>
   Controller <i>[Sort of like demux]</i> pops request from event_queue calls the function assigned for respective Event_id and pass the message as argument.
 It runs as seperate thread.
 Following are Event_id and respective function pair.